Mainframe-Archive/mainframe-os/docs/build-dapps.md

 You can build a Mainframe app using any Web technology supported by Electron v2 (Chromium v61).

 The Mainframe teams build apps using [React Native Web](https://github.com/necolas/react-native-web).
-You can see a sample setup in the reference apps, [Payments](https://github.com/MainframeHQ/payments) and [onyx-stats](https://github.com/MainframeHQ/mainframe-os/tree/master/applications/onyx-stats).
+You can see a sample setup in the reference app [Payments](https://github.com/MainframeHQ/payments).

 ### Morpheus UI

 [Morpheus UI](https://github.com/MainframeHQ/morpheus-ui) is a React Native Web UI toolkit to make it easier for developers to build Mainframe app interfaces.

 Available packages include @morpheus-ui/core, @morpheus-ui/fonts, @morpheus-ui/forms, and @morpheus-ui/icons.